Czajnikowski/GlassEffect/README.md

 # GlassEffect

 You can use this effect to produce a glass-like effect on top of your SwiftUI `View`s 🔍.
+The package features an example app that can be used to play with some input parameters and showcases a bunch of normal textures.

 It models refraction and reflection of light taking the fresnel effect into account.
 It also allows one to calculate a "detail" that serves as a visual clue about the shape of the glass.

 ![output](https://github.com/Czajnikowski/GlassEffect/assets/973682/1a8ab0eb-736e-41d3-929b-74730fa9864a)